JellyColonel/google-forms-to-discord/README.md

 1. Create a Discord embed with the form responses
 2. Format any Discord IDs as mentions
 3. Mention relevant department roles based on the department selection
+4. Apply appropriate color based on the color mode setting
-4. Handle long responses by splitting them into multiple fields
+5. Handle long responses by splitting them into multiple fields
-5. Include a timestamp and footer
+6. Include a timestamp and footer

 ## Example Discord Output